GitauHarrison/notes/twilio_sendgrid/04_email_verification.md

 ```

-In the token verification page, there will be another simple form with only one field that accepts the numeric code received by a client.
-Once this form is submited with the code, a call to the method `check_email_verification_token()` is made.
+On the token verification page, there will be another simple form with only one field that accepts the numeric code received by a client.
+Once this form is submitted with the code, a call to the method `check_email_verification_token()` is made.
 If the token is verified, then the user will be redirected to the index page.

 Let us begin by creating this new template.
-We can copy the content of the `index.html` and paste into `verify.html`.
+We can copy the content of the `index.html` and paste it into `verify.html`.

 ```html
 <!-- app/templates/verify.html -->